 We’ve been fielding questions lately about the cardiac stents that have been all over the news here in Baltimore.
 One of the inevitable questions is whether the stent is defective.
 There’s no indication that the stents implanted at St. Joseph Medical Center are defective—in fact, there is no evidence that the stents are of any particular brand or manufacturer.
-A few years back there was discussion about defective Johnson & Johnson Cypher Stents, which one Cleveland Clinic study showed to be four to five times more likely to cause blood clotting.
-The issue here is not one of defective stents, but rather medical malpractice.
+A few years back there was a discussion about defective Johnson & Johnson Cypher Stents, which one Cleveland Clinic study showed to be four to five times more likely to cause blood clotting.
+The issue here is not one of the defective stents, but rather medical malpractice.

 Though it is outside the scope of this blog, it does touch close to home, happening here in Maryland.
-And, we’ve been fielding questions about these stents, so this is as good a forum as any.
+And we’ve been fielding questions about these stents, so this is as good a forum as any.
 So, a little discussion.